Marine Parkway–Gil Hodges Memorial Bridge: Description

 The Marine Parkway Bridge carries four motor traffic lanes, and a footpath on the western edge.
-Originally, the bridge only had two lanes, or one in each direction.
+Originally, the bridge only had two lanes – one in each direction.

 The entirety of the bridge, including approaches, is 4022 ft long.
 The main part of the Marine Parkway Bridge consists of three spans with an aggregate length of 1500 ft.
 The center span is 540 feet long, weighs 3,600 tons, and is located 55 ft above water level in the bridge's "closed" position.
-When the Marine Parkway Bridge is "open", the center span can be raised to a height of 140 ft to allow vessels to pass beneath the roadway.
+When the Marine Parkway Bridge is in the "open" position, the center span can be raised to a height of 140 ft to allow vessels to pass beneath the roadway.
 The bridge was raised 157 times in 2006.

-The curled tops of the towers were designed to give the bridge a whimsical aspect.
+The curled tops of the Marine Parkway Bridge's towers were designed to give the bridge a whimsical aspect.

 Tolls

-As of 6 August 2023, drivers pay $5.60 per car or $4.71 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
-E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $2.60 per car or $2.17 per motorcycle.
-Mid-Tier NYCSC E-Z Pass users pay $4.11 per car or $3.46 per motorcycle.
+As of 4 January 2026, drivers pay $6.02 per car or $5.06 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
+E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $2.80 per car or $2.33 per motorcycle.
+Mid-Tier NYCSC E-Z Pass users pay $4.42 per car or $3.72 per motorcycle.
 All E-ZPass users with transponders not issued by the New York E-ZPass CSC will be required to pay Toll-by-mail rates.

 When the bridge opened, passenger automobiles were charged a toll of 15 cents.
 When the Cross Bay Bridge was opened in 1939, the toll for passenger cars and motorcycles was lowered to 10 cents to match that of the Cross Bay Bridge.
 Tolls for all other vehicle classes remained as before.
 Since 1993, residents of the Rockaways have received discounts on tolls for the Marine Parkway Bridge and Cross Bay Veterans Memorial Bridge.
 The tollbooths for the Marine Parkway Bridge were configured to collect tolls electronically from E-ZPass transponders in 1996.

 Open-road cashless tolling began on April 30, 2017.
 The tollbooths were dismantled, and drivers are no longer able to pay cash at the bridge.
 Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore near where the booths were located.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.
-Residents with leftover bridge tokens will be eligible to redeem their tokens for a refund.
+Residents with leftover bridge tokens would be eligible to redeem their tokens for a refund.